guettli/scrum/README.md

 If the customer does not reply again and again, then it is time to focus on other customers.

-Scrum and Sprints can't help here.
+Scrum and Sprints give you a false feeling of control, if depend on things you can't control.

 # The Definition of Done is just dust in the wind